The connectivity platform

 02

-Works for one.
+Works once.
 Doesn't compound across a portfolio.
-Maintenance burden outgrows the value.
+The maintenance burden outgrows the value.

 doesn't scale